How to Raise a Grievance at Work: A Practical Guide

 - Appeal — if you're unhappy with the decision, you can challenge it

-Your right to be accompanied: At the grievance meeting, you can bring a trade union representative or a work colleague.
+At the grievance meeting, you can bring a trade union representative or work colleague.
 They can confer with you and address the meeting, but can't answer questions on your behalf.

-How long should it take?
 The ACAS Code says grievances should be dealt with "without unreasonable delay" but doesn't specify timeframes.
 A straightforward grievance might be resolved in a couple of weeks.
-Complex cases could take longer.
-If it's dragging on with no explanation, chase it up in writing.
+Complex cases take longer.
+If it's dragging on without explanation, chase it up in writing.

 This catches people out constantly.

-If you're considering an employment tribunal claim, you must start ACAS early conciliation within 3 months minus one day of the act you're complaining about.
+If you're considering a tribunal claim, you must start ACAS early conciliation within 3 months minus one day of the act you're complaining about.

 Your employer ignoring your grievance does not extend this deadline.